 The next 4.3km follows the Allt Gleanne nam Meann into the atmospheric upper reaches of the valley – keep spinning up the 2.8km climb to a high point (cairn) and spectacular views of the surrounding mountains.
 The following 5.5km descent is easily worth the admission price of all the climbing with steep ramps (max 26%!), sweeping bends and blistering speed down to the Finglas Water ford – enjoy.
 The next 2.4km section follows the undulating 4×4 track along Glen Finglas to the fork (B) – turn right and head back into Brig o’ Turk for well-earned refreshments.

-Callander, Aberfoyle, Brig o’ Turk and Loch Katrine Pier are well served with cafes, restaurants, accommodation and supermarkets.
+Callander, Aberfoyle and Loch Katrine Pier are well served with cafes, restaurants, accommodation and supermarkets, while Brig o’ Turk has a pub and tea room (both of which have limited opening hours out of season).
 Cycle racks are also available.